The Fighter

 He just needed a minute to get his shit together.

-But that’s just another memory that haunts him.
 Crawling out of that Humvee was like crawling onto another planet.
 Smoke filled the air.
 Bullets hissed by his head.
-Bodies, or at least what remained of bodies, were scattered on the ground, charred and smoldering.
-The military was his one-way ticket out of that trailer park he grew up in.
-However, it felt more like a one-way ticket straight to hell.
-In his mind’s eye, he can still remember himself trying to wrap his head around it all - the explosion, the burning corpses, the firefight that ensued.
+Bodies, or at least what was left of them, were scattered on the ground, charred and smoldering.
+As a boy, he thought that the military would be his one-way ticket out of that trailer park he grew up in.
+In hindsight, it felt more like a one-way ticket straight to hell.
+Even now, nearly ten years later, he can still remember himself trying to wrap his head around it all – the explosion, the burning corpses, the firefight that ensued.
 He can remember thinking that he just needed a minute to compose himself.
 Just a second to figure out what was going on.

-Unfortunately for him, time was a luxury, and he couldn’t afford it even if he wanted to.
+Unfortunately for him, time was a luxury.
+And he couldn’t afford it even if he wanted to.

 DING!
 DING!
 DING!